vaplv/cmdsys/README.md

 Manage a set of user defined GNU style commands.
 The command system controls the definition and the parsing of registered commands.
 Multi syntax as well as completion of command arguments are supported.
-The effective action of a command is performed by a user defined callback invoked during command execution.
+The effective action of a command is performed by an user defined callback invoked during command execution.

 See the LICENSE file for the license of this library.
 The parsing of commands